kauan97/tech-mahindra-test/README.md

 $ npx insomnia-documenter -c config.json
 $ npx serve
 ```
-... and open your browser at http://localhost:5000
+... and open your browser on http://localhost:5000
 - See more at: [Insomnia-documenter](https://www.npmjs.com/package/insomnia-documenter)

 ### D. Run Tests ###